Open-Source Know-How at PLC2:

 – Stage

-In collaboration with the public PoC maintainers our contributions have been reviewed and accepted and the PoC-Library made a version increment from 1.2. to 2.0.
+In collaboration with the public PoC-Library maintainers our contributions have been reviewed and accepted and the PoC-Library made a version increment from v2.3. to v3.0.